ftruter/under10math/README.md

 Open a browser and navigate to [https://localhost.truter.world:4443](https://localhost.truter.world:4443) but be sure to use your own domain name if you created your self-signed SSL certificate with a different "CN" part than shown [above](#ssl-certificates).
 The important bits are the protocol (https) and the port (4443).
 You can change the port number inside the [host](./host) script.

-## PWA - Progressive Web App

-This site has a [manifest](./manifest.json) which tells the browser that it can be saved as a self-contained web app for offline use.

-Look in your browser for the option to "Save to Desktop" or "Add to Dock" or "Add to Home Screen" and pretty soon you will have a new app on your system.
-Lightweight, responsive and offline.

 # Contributing